This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Industrial agriculture is already a dead horse, yet we are beating it (and our children) into dust—as in a Global Dust Bowl.

-The hard truth is, with oil getting more expensive and dangerous to procure, and demand only growing, we must consciously change our ways now, or they will be changed for us soon enough—without our choice or consent.
+The hard truth is, on a warming planet with oil getting more expensive and difficult to procure, and demand only growing, we must consciously change our ways now, or they will be changed for us soon enough—without our choice or consent.

 Seeing the Green Light